Retro Rocket OS

 3. If the statement would block (waiting for user input, socket data, a sleep interval, etc.), it registers an idle predicate, rewinds its internal cursor to the same line, marks itself not runnable, and returns.
 The host calls back later only when the predicate says it’s ready, at which point the statement resumes and finishes.

-Cooperative waits.
+Context switch.
 Several built-ins follow the same yield-and-resume pattern:

 • Input: if a complete line of text isn’t available, yield until it is; then read, assign, and finish.